Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 • Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • It's important to do your due diligence when you're searching for a financial advisor.
-Talk with at least three advisors before you choose one to work with, and ask them these questions to determine whether they're a fit for you.
+Talk with at least three advisors before you choose one to work with, and ask them these questions to determine whether they're a potential fit for you.

 How Long $1mm Lasts in Retirement